burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.3_circles/circles/README.rst

 Exercise 1: Execute and Explore
 -------------------------------------------

-Run the ``circle.py`` script from the Quick Start section and observe the output.
+Run :download:`circle.py` and observe the output.
 Then answer these reflection questions:

 **Reflection Questions:**